Skip to content

 Death Valley Badwater Basin Salt Flats

-• Camera Ready.
-Give the kids an old camera or a disposable one during the visits.
-You’ll never know what they’ll see from their level and perspective.
 It’s a proud moment when they see their pictures on screen or in print.
-These pictures can also go on travel journals or scrapbooks if they keep one.
-My 9-year-old daughter took this photo at Joshua Tree National Park.
+These pictures can also go on travel journals, photo books or scrapbooks if they keep one.
+This was one of the many pictures my daughter took when she was younger while at Joshua Tree National Park.

 Joshua Tree